armv7/8 support (Debian/Ubuntu)

 I don't mind adding wheezy-backports if somebody wishes to wheezy to build it with nodejs - though this would then make it a dependency for x86 too.
 I don't mind what we do about arm64/armv8 either (wait, or add another repo for non-x86).

-#13 Updated by Dominic Cleal almost 4 years ago
+#13 Updated by Dominic Cleal about 4 years ago

 Yep, fine by me.
 I don't think precise is even possible, thankfully.